onevcat/Kingfisher/Sources/Documentation.docc/Topics/Topic_LowDataMode.md

 )
 ```

+In the scenario described, if the user has not applied any network restrictions, the `highResolutionURL` will be
-If there is no network restriction applied by user, `highResolutionURL` will be used.
-Otherwise, when the device is under Low Data Mode and the `highResolutionURL` version is not hit in the cache, `lowResolutionURL` will be used.
+utilized for fetching the image.
+However, if the device is in Low Data Mode and the `highResolutionURL` version is not
+found in the cache, the `lowResolutionURL` will be selected as the fallback option to save data.

-Since `.lowDataSource` accept any `Source` parameter instead of only a URL, you can also pass in a local image provider to prevent any downloading task:
+Given that the `.lowDataSource` option accepts any `Source` parameter, not just a URL, you have the flexibility to pass
+in a local image provider.
+This approach effectively eliminates the need for a downloading task, allowing for the use
+of locally stored images when operating under Low Data Mode or other restrictive network conditions.

 ```swift
 imageView.kf.setImage(